researchplanninginc/NOAA-SCAT-Standard/NOAA_Draft_SCAT_Data_Standard.md

 - Surface Oiling Observations (SOOs or oiling zones)
 - Subsurface Oiling Observations (SSOOs or pits)

 Other conceptual entities are also required to have spatial representations, but these do not necessarily have to be stored explicitly as independent vector geometry.
-Instead these may be stored either as vector geometry, or they may be stored as non-spatial lists or lookup tables of other entities that do have explicit geometry.
+Instead, they may be stored as lists or lookup tables into other entities that do have explicit geometry.
 These entities include:

 - Surveys
 - Shoreline Treatment Recommendations

 Figure 2 is schematic of entities and their required spatial relationships over time.
 Surveys are required to have spatial extents consisting only of their children surface and subsurface shoreline observations.
-As such, the spatial extent of a survey can either be represented by a non-spatial list of its surface and subsurface shoreline observations, or by explicit vector geometry that is identical to the vector geometry of its component SSOO and SOO.
 STRs may have spatial extents defined by one or more SOOs or SSOOs, one or more segments, or some other portion of a shoreline representation, or some other spatial extent.
-If a STR may be uniquely defined by reference to other entities, then it can be spatially represented by a non-spatial list of these other features.
-If a STR has a spatial extent that cannot be uniquely defined by one or more SOOs, SSOOs, or segments, then it must be represented by explicit vector geometry.
+If an STR may be uniquely defined by reference to other entities, then it can be spatially represented by a non-spatial list of these other features.
+If an STR has a spatial extent that cannot be uniquely defined by one or more SOOs, SSOOs, or segments, then it must be represented by explicit vector geometry.

-All vector geometry features representing entities with explicit spatial representation may either tightly couple the required tabular attributes (see below) with the geometry (e.g. as attributes on a shapefile) or use a relational table structure to store the attributes elsewhere.
-In the latter case, every vector geometry feature that is required to have a unique geometric representation must be have a unique ID that relates to only one tabular record.

 ![SCAT Entities](https://github.com/researchplanninginc/NOAA-SCAT-Standard/blob/master/graphics/SCAT.png?raw=true)